vergara/indexeddb-promised/README.md

 ### indexeddb.execTransaction(operations,objectStores[, mode])
 Low level method to execute a transaction in the database.
 The first parameter is an array of functions where each function is an operation that is to be executed in the transaction.
 The second array contains strings with the names of the obectStores used in the transaction.
 The last parameter is the transaction mode which can be "readonly" (default) or "readwrite".

 The function returns a promise for an array with the accumulated results of each operation.
+Falsey values are accumulated as *null*.

 The operations are defined as follows: